AlexaCRM/alexacrm.github.io/integration-cds/twig.md

 ## Introduction

-*Integration CDS* employs [Twig](https://twig.symfony.com/) to make most data-intensive layout jobs effortless.
+*Integration CDS* employs [Twig](https://twig.symfony.com/) to make most data-rich layout jobs effortless.

 On this page you can find information about custom Twig features that Integration CDS brings.
 Please refer to [Twig documentation](https://twig.symfony.com/doc/2.x/templates.html) to learn about its templating capabilities.